 ^{13.} Government Code § 11501.
 However, the Administrative Procedure Act is made specifically applicable to most license denials and licensee reprovals.
 Bus. & Prof. Code §§ 485, 495.
 A list of agencies covered by the Administrative Procedure Act, broken down into covered and uncovered functions, is found in California Administrative Hearing Practice (Cal.
 Cont.
 Ed.
 Bar, Supp.
-1991)
+1994).

-uncovered by the adjudicative provisions of the act: the Public Utilities Commission, the Workers Compensation Appeals Board, the Coastal Commission, the State Board of Equalization, the Agricultural Labor Relations Board, the State Personnel Board, and numerous others.
-Some agencies are partially covered by the act, but major areas of their adjudication remain uncovered.
-14
+Unemployment Insurance Appeals Board, and numerous others.
+Some agencies are partially covered by the act, but major areas of their adjudication remain uncovered.14

 Adjudication in agencies not covered by the Administrative Procedure Act is subject to procedural rules of some sort.
 In each case, there are statutes, regulations, and unwritten practices that prescribe adjudicatory procedures.
 The procedures vary greatly from formal adversarial proceedings to informal meetings.
 The only unifying theme is that adjudication in these agencies is not conducted by an administrative law judge assigned by the Office of Administrative Hearings.
-Instead, the persons who make the initial decision in these agencies are employed by the agencies themselves.
-15
+Instead, the persons who make the initial decision in these agencies are employed by the agencies themselves.15